 “Such circumstances are rare,” says Dr. April Seifert, Data Innovation Lead of HealthCare.com, “but when it does happen, it’s very costly.”

-There are numerous reasons a situation such as Rothbauer’s might occur: The inability to tell emergency responders where you wish to seek care, is one.
-State laws require ambulance drivers and EMTs to take people in emergency situations to the nearest hospital.
+There are numerous reasons a situation such as Rothbauer’s might occur: The inability to tell emergency responders where you wish to seek care is one.
+State laws require ambulance drivers and EMTs to take people in emergencies to the nearest hospital.
 Limited access to network hospitals can be a scenario in many towns across America, especially in rural settings.

 The best things consumers can do include becoming familiar with healthcare laws, their health insurance benefits, and the measures they can take to minimize out-of-network emergency costs.